sameer97/usa_flights/README.rst

-Airline on-time Perfromance Analysis
+USA Flights Data Analysis's
 ====================================

-Have you ever been stuck in an airport because your flight was delayed or cancelled and wondered if you could have predicted it if you'd had more data?
+Have you ever wondered why certain airlines or airports bag the most flights and was this the case from the start or is it a recent trend?
 This is your chance to find out.